Blessed are the meek, for they shall inherit the earth – Jesus (Matthew 5:5)

 God’s power shown through His meekness

-Prayer: Father of mercy, you say that the meek shall inherit the earth and shall delight themselves in the abundance of peace (Ps.37:11).
-We confess that we have little peace as we judge and even present You as a merciless God.
+Prayer: Father of mercy, You say that the meek shall inherit the earth and shall delight themselves in the abundance of peace (Psalm 37:11).
+We confess that through exercising authority and power in ways that are not merciful, gentle and loving, we have stood in judgment of others, and have even at times, represented You as being merciless.
 Please teach us meekness in all our ways.
-Teach us how to correct and discipline and be good stewards the way Jesus would do.
+Teach us how to correct and discipline the way Jesus did.

-Meekness is not powerlessness, but power under control.
-It is the restraint of power for the accomplishment of a higher cause.
-Meekness is never to be confused with weakness.
-Weakness is the absence of strength and power, when one has no options left.
-Meekness is possessing power, yet restraining oneself from using it, choosing to be meek for redemptive purposes, for love.
-Meekness is also not to be confused with personality traits.
-A laidback personality is not to be equated with meekness.
-An example of meekness versus weakness is clearly seen in the courtroom scene with Jesus and Pontius Pilate, just prior to the crucifixion.
-John 19:10-11 says: Then Pilate said to Him, “Are You not speaking to me?
+Meekness is not powerlessness; it is power under control: the restraint of power for the accomplishment of a higher cause.
+Meekness should not be confused with weakness.
+Weakness is the absence of strength and power; meekness is restrained strength and power.
+One chooses to be meek for redemptive purposes, for love.
+The most vivid illustration of the difference between weakness and meekness is seen in Jesus’ response to Pilate in John 19:10-11: Then Pilate said to Him, “Are You not speaking to me?
 Do You not know that I have power to crucify You, and power to release You?”
 Jesus answered, “You could have no power at all against Me unless it had been given you from above.”
-Some people today look at Jesus and say He was weak at that moment.
-This is not true.
-Jesus had power available to Him far beyond anything we could imagine.
-Yet He restrained Himself.
-Even at the most crucial hour and most critical moment He responded to Pontius Pilate’s false assessment of the situation with the powerful truth.
+Pilate thought he had power, but compared to the power possessed by Jesus, he was weak.
+Jesus had all power, but He chose to be meek.
+He restrained Himself in order to fulfil God’s redemptive plan.

 The gift of meekness

-Practical: Take time today and ponder the traits of violence in your own heart and life.
+Task: Take time today to ponder the violence in your own heart.
 Do you struggle with frustration and anger?
 Most of us do.
-We have need for God’s gentleness and love to drive out this spirit of fear that is raging in and through us.
-Write down instances where your anger and hardness of heart got the better of you, even over the past week, and as the Lord reminds you.
-Now start praying about each of these things.
-Ask God to forgive you where you have hurt others.
-Pray for His meekness and loving-kindness to grow in your life.
+We all need God’s gentleness and love to drive out the fear that rages in our hearts.
+Record times when anger and hardness of heart got the better of you.
+Allow the Holy Spirit to show you instances of this.
+Pray over each incidence, and ask God to forgive you when you have hurt others.
+Pray for God’s meekness and lovingkindness to increase in your heart and life.

-Prayer: Father of mercy, thank you for Your grace towards me.
-I can clearly see the shortcomings in my life.
-Forgive me for my hardness of heart, for my need of control and wanting things my way, even in small matters between friends and family.
-Please teach me true humility, give me a meek and gentle heart and change the words of my mouth to glorify Your Name in all circumstances.
+Prayer: Father of mercy, thank You for Your grace towards me.
+I can see my shortcomings clearly.
+Forgive me my hardness of heart, my anger, frustration and need for control.
+Forgive me for wanting things my way, even small matters.
+Please teach me true humility, and create in me a meek and gentle heart.
+May the words of my mouth glorify Your Name in all circumstances.